The Legion (film)

 The Legion is a 2020 Spanish-American action adventure film directed by Jose Magan, and featuring Mickey Rourke and Bai Ling.
 It is based on the war between Rome and Parthian Empire in Armenia from 58 to 63 AD.
+The Legion blends historical drama with action-adventure, capturing a small but intense moment of ancient warfare.
+However, the film has received mixed reviews for its pacing, character development, and overall execution.

 It is Magán's directorial debut.